roberts-sandbox/test-realist/drafts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 it would make total sense to use **knockout.js** to combine them.

 We've leveraged the power of media types to help render our specific content.
+Remember, if we have returned those two messages with the media types ``text/html`` and ``application/json``, the message would imply that we should just render the HTML in the browser without connection to any templating needs and do nothing with the JSON because we cannot infer to plug that into the templating engine.

+REST requires self-describing messages.
+We use custom media types to allow our application to understand the rendering intent of the content of each of those responses.

 ### Dissection - Step 4